Magicmaan/FileCollapser/README.md

 ## Usage

-To collapse folders using FolderCollapser, run the following command:
+To collapse folders using FileCollapser, run the following command:

 ```
 FolderCollapser /path/to/folder